brooke-watson/BRRR/README.md

 Details
 -------

-`skrrrahh()` plays a short rap adlib which is useful if you want to get notified, for example, when a script has finished.
-The package currently includes 51 different sounds from 34 artists.
-50/51 of the sounds are pulled from [The Rap Board](therapboard.com) by [LP Riel](http://www.lpriel.com/).
+Inspired by and building from Rasmus Bååth's magnificent [`beepr`](https://github.com/rasmusab/beepr) package, BRRR has one function - `skrrrahh()`, which plays a rap adlib when it is called.
+It is useful if you have a script that takes a while to run, and want to be notified when it is finished.
+The package currently includes 51 different sounds from 34 artists, the majority of which are pulled from [The Rap Board](therapboard.com) by [LP Riel](http://www.lpriel.com/).

 The default sound is, appropriately, "BRRR", by Gucci Mane.
 The package also features two other iconic Guwop sounds: "'S GUCCI" (`skrrrahh(25)`) and "YEAAAHHH" (`skrrrahh(27)`).
 Gucci's glow up is a daily inspiration in 2017, and BRRR would not be icey without him.

+(`skrrrahh()` is spelled with three R's and two H's, according to the canonical [Genius.com](https://genius.com/12737380).
+I will not budge on this.)

 ### Usage